rcy1314/some-stars/README.md

 *   [upleveled/notion-backup](https://github.com/upleveled/notion-backup) - Export Notion pages and subpages to a GitHub repo on a schedule (eg. to be used as a scheduled backup)

 *   [suemor233/search-start-page](https://github.com/suemor233/search-start-page) - 🔍  一个简单的搜索起始页

-*   [fky2015/nexon](https://github.com/fky2015/nexon) - Nexon is a Notion-powered blog template built with the Next.js and Vercel.
-It's a modified version of https://github.com/transitive-bullshit/nextjs-notion-starter-kit with a special focus on the better blogging experience.

 ## HTML